Trepan-Debuggers/remake/screenshots/README.md

 # How these were made:

-The "cast" screenshots were made with `asciienea`.
+The "cast" screenshots were made with `asciinema`.
 For example:

 ```
 $ asciinema rec remake-tasks.cast